 Need some ideas?
 Here’re some:

 - Find out what your local animal shelter or rescue group needs most – this could be blankets, towels, pet food, toys, etc. Hold a drive to collect donations, and arrange for a few class representatives to present them.
-Take some pictures to send for our map.
+Take some pictures for your mark on the Kindness Map.

 - Help the environment and animals by collecting bottles, cans, and milk jugs.
 Take them to the bottle depot and donate the proceeds to a local animal shelter or rescue group.
 Take some photos and tell us about it for our map.

 - Mount a public awareness campaign to help animals in your community.
-It can be as easy as making posters on subjects such as:
+It can be as easy as making posters such as:

 - Stop pet overpopulation: spay or neuter your pet.